 We have a set limit of students in each class, so if you just arrive without notice to a class there is a possibility that there might not be enough space for you.

-These are all stereotypes, and just that. there are no rules as to who can and can not practice Yoga & Pilates, and we certainly do not discriminate against any person wanting to practice.
+These are all stereotypes, and just that. there are no rules as to who can and can not practice Yoga & Pilates, and we at Expansion certainly do not discriminate against any person wanting to practice.

 In our eyes, every individual has the same rights and will be accepted in our studio as a valued human.